betoelmanco123/sudoku_generator/algorithm.md

 ## `_solve_sudoku(sudoku)`
 ### **Description**
 > [!CAUTION]
-> This function shouldn't be use outside a father function This function takes a sudoku as argument and modify it to the solution, return `True` if the sudoku has solution, `False` otherwise
+> This function shouldn't be use outside a father function.

+This function takes a sudoku as argument and modify it to the solution, return `True` if the sudoku has solution, `False` otherwise
 > [!WARNING]
-> In order to work there have to be a list `record` that will receive the track of the solver
+> In order to work there have to be a list `record` that will receive the track of the solver.

 ### **Arguments**
 - Sudoku